 Service delivery consultation

-Learn about how Victoria Police is proactively working with the community and our partners to seek feedback on how we can improve our processes and services.
+How Victoria Police work with the community and partners to improve our processes and services.

-Engaging with the community through surveys, workshops and town halls allow Victoria Police to to hear your honest feedback about what is working, and where our services can improve.
+We engage with the community through surveys, workshops and town halls.
+This allows us to hear your honest feedback about what is working, and where our services can improve.

 Community consultation